-What’s the Difference, Medigap vs Medicare Advantage?
+What’s the Difference Between Medigap vs. Medicare Advantage?

-There are plenty of differences between Medigap and Medicare Advantage including doctor networks, coverage benefits, and the need for referrals.
+There are plenty of differences between Medigap and Medicare Advantage, including doctor networks, coverage benefits, and the need for referrals.
 Of course, the cost is different, but we’ll get to that.

 Medigap Doctor Network